Optimal Network Compression: Case studies

 We now wish to validate the performance of our genetic algorithm for finding the optimal networks.
-We will accomplish this by studying the expectation risk measure $\rho^\E$ with all three of our sample aggregation functions $\Lambda^\#,\Lambda^\ncal,\Lambda^0$.
-The validation is accomplished by comparing the results of the genetic algorithm with those using an interior point algorithm (initialized at $L_{ij} = \frac{1}{2}$ for all $i \neq j$).
-We also wish to compare these optimal networks with the 4 sample networks (completely connected, 2 rings, and the fully compressed system) to investigate the optimality of these heuristic constructions.
+That is, we wish to demonstrate that the genetic algorithm provides network compressions that equal, or even outperform, those found by other more standard optimization techniques.
+We will accomplish this by studying the expectation risk measure $\rho^\E$ (as this was one of the risk measures utilized within~\cite{AOT15}) with all of our sample aggregation functions $\Lambda^\#,\Lambda^\ncal,\Lambda^0$ (recalling that $\Lambda^\scal = \Lambda^\#$ in this uncollateralized setting).
+The validation is accomplished by comparing the results of the genetic algorithm with those using an interior point algorithm (initialized at $L_{ij} = \frac{1}{2}$ for all $i \neq j$).\footnote{The interior point algorithm was implemented with ``fmincon'' in MATLAB using the default options.} We also wish to compare these optimal networks with the 4 sample networks (completely connected, 2 rings, and the fully compressed system) to investigate the optimality of these heuristic constructions.
 In Figure~\ref{fig:acemoglu-opt-reroute}, we consider the optimal rerouting problem under change of obligations to society $y$; in Figure~\ref{fig:acemoglu-opt-compress}, we consider the optimal nonconservative compression (with fixed obligations to society) problem under change of obligations to society $y$.
 First, and foremost, our genetic algorithm accurately matches or even \emph{outperforms} the optimal network using an interior point algorithm (as seen in optimal nonconservative compression with $\Lambda^0$).
 Further, though the heuristic networks coincide with these optimal risk levels in specific cases, they do not uniformly perform as well as the optimal networks.
 Most interesting is the consideration of $\Lambda^0$ in which the optimally compressed network nearly coincides with the optimal rerouting problem for low $y$.

 Consider now the optimal compression and rerouting problems for this three bank system.
 As above, throughout this example, we will fix $\alpha_x = \alpha_L = 0.5$ for simplicity of comparison.
 First, we will consider the optimal rerouting problem to generalize the notions from~\cite{AOT15}.
 In order to ease the notation for the rerouting problem (with gross obligations of $1+y$ for each of the three banks) let $\xi = 1-\lambda$.
 First, for the most direct comparison, in Figure~\ref{fig:acemoglu-reroute1} we consider how modifying $\lambda$ affects the defaulting thresholds $q^*$ (with $y = 1$).
 By inspection the most stable and resilient system is clearly for some small, but strictly positive, $\lambda$.
 These optimally stable networks are described in Figure~\ref{fig:acemoglu-reroute2}; such a system is considered in which $q \sim \mathrm{LogN}(-\frac{\sigma^2}{2},\sigma^2)$ with $\sigma = 20\%$.
 Notably, the optimal network depends on the obligations to society $y$.